Brock Wright

 Brock Joseph Wright (born November 27, 1998) is an American professional football tight end and fullback for the Detroit Lions of the National Football League (NFL).
 He played college football for the Notre Dame Fighting Irish.

 College career

-Wright played college football at Notre Dame where he appeared in 48 games with 11 starts.
-He had seven receptions for 78 yards and one touchdown during his career at Notre Dame.
+Wright played college football at the University of Notre Dame, where he appeared in 48 games with 11 starts.
+He had seven receptions for 78 yards and one touchdown during his career with the Fighting Irish.